-The 4.4-acre site is currently developed with a one-story, 81,474-sq. ft. building used as corporate office/research and development (R&D).
-The building was constructed in 1985.
-Prior to the adoption of the PPSP, the site was zoned M-S/FAR100 (Industrial and Service/Futures Site 100% FAR).
+The 10.37-acre site is currently developed with three one-story, office research and development (R&D) buildings ranging in size from approximately 50,000 square feet to approximately 58,000 square feet.
+These building were constructed between 1977 and 1979.
+Prior to the adoption of the PPSP, the site was zoned M-S (Industrial and Service).
 There have been no previous development applications on the site.